ptv-logistics/xserverjs/premium-samples/admin-regions/README.md

 [Source Code](https://github.com/ptv-logistics/xserverjs/blob/master/premium-samples/admin-regions/admin-regions-merge.html)

 One benefit of TopoJSON is the ability to merge neighbouring regions by removing their common border.
-The library [D3](https://d3js.org/) has a merge function for topoloy regions.
+The library [D3](https://d3js.org/) has a merge function for topology regions.
 We can filter the merge function for a specific set of ids.
 The result can be added to our layer containing the custom regions.

 ```javascript
 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3/4.4.0/d3.min.js"></script>